tankred-saanum/smart_induction_heads/readme.md

 ### Attention

 Finally, let's see if the induction heads and context matching heads are causally linked to the LLM's ability to learn in-context in our task.
 To do this we make use of the amazing <code>nnsight</code> library, where we can easily ablate, or lesion, parts of the attention computations that the LLM do in a forward pass.
-Recall that for a head $h_n$, and a sequence of tokens $X = <x_1, ..., x_n>$, scaled dot product attention computes attention scores between tokens $x_i$ and $x_j$, $a_{i,j}, as follows: First, each token is mapped to keys $k$, queries $q$ and values $v$.
+Recall that for a head $h_n$, and a sequence of tokens $X = <x_1, ..., x_n>$, scaled dot product attention computes attention scores between tokens $x_i$ and $x_j$, $a_{i,j}$, as follows: First, each token is mapped to keys $k$, queries $q$ and values $v$.
 A token $x_i$ attends to another token $x_j$ proportional to the exponential of the dot product between their query and key vector.
 $$a_{i, i} \propto exp{\left(\dfrac{q_i  k_j}{\sqrt{d}} \right)}$$

 Now let's define the output of the attention operation of this head for token $x_i$, namely $z_i$, as the sum of all tokens' value vector $v_j$ scaled by how much $x_i$ attends to token $x_j$ in head $h$: